SettleMint

 Asset issuanceIssuer creates a new tokenized instrumentAsset contract deployed with compliance rules, identity requirements, and optional features configuredAsset Console/API, Execution Engine, Factory Registry, System layer, SMART Protocol

-Compliance transferToken holder initiates a transferTransfer completes if both on-chain compliance and custodian policies pass; reverts otherwiseSMART Protocol compliance engine, Identity Registry, Compliance Modules, Custody Provider policy engine
+Compliance transferToken holder initiates a transferTransfer completes if identity and compliance rules pass; reverts otherwiseSMART Protocol compliance engine, Identity Registry, Compliance Modules

 Asset Designer guides issuers through a structured 7-step creation process